We currently are not taking orders for necks. We are a small shop and refrets have increased in this pandemic. Thus we cannot build at this time.

 Our necks have Black Walnut truss rod plugs installed in the headstock.
 Many lower quality necks have no plug or a cheap unattractive plastic insert or even black paint!
 We’ve all seen them.
 And both by all accounts are pretty bad looking.
-We don’t skimp.
-The plugs are cut from blank stock and turned in house to precise dimensions and slotted for best strength and glue retention.
-A time intensive process that contributes to a better neck!
+Our plugs are cut from blank stock and turned in house to precise dimensions and slotted for best strength and glue retention.
+A time intensive process that contributes to a better neck.

-Nut: Each of our necks comes standard with a Graptech nut.
-Graptech nuts are superior to other nut materials in eliminating string breakage and binding, therefore keeping your guitar in tune longer.
+Nut: Each of our necks comes standard with a Graphite nut.
+Graphite nuts are superior to other nut materials in eliminating string breakage and binding, therefore keeping your guitar in tune longer.
 For professional musicians this is a must.

 Tuners: Tuners are available as an option.
 We use Sperzel, Kluson or Fender/Schaller two pin mount tuners.
 Sperzels are made in the USA and our first choice.